Nonparametric Uniform Inference in Binary Classification and Policy Values: Issues

 As Sections \ref{sec:max_score}--\ref{sec:welfare_max} demonstrate, the cost-sensitive binary classification problem $\min_{g \in \mathcal{G}} L(g)$ with the risk function given by \eqref{eq:loss1} encompasses several important econometric frameworks.
 However, this problem is more challenging to address than standard econometric problems.
 The difficulty becomes even more pronounced when allowing for a nonparametric class $\mathcal{G}$ of policy functions.

-The primary challenge arises from the discontinuous nature of the loss function.
+The primary challenge arises from the discontinuous nature in the sample analog of the objective function.
 In practice, this discontinuity induces computational difficulties: the sample objective function is non-convex, making numerical optimization difficult, if not infeasible.
 Beyond these practical concerns, the discontinuity also has adverse theoretical implications, giving rise to non-standard limiting behavior and non-identification, as detailed in the following two subsections.